 If that happens, the executor needs to post a notice of the insolvent estate in The London Gazette.
 The London Gazette is an official journal of record for the British government, and is checked by creditors to make sure they get the money they're owed.

 Your estate is the sum of your property, money, and other valuable things you might own.
-If there isn’t enough money in the estate to pay off everything owed, it becomes an ‘insolvent estate’.
+If there isn’t enough money in the estate to pay off your debt when you die, it becomes an ‘insolvent estate’.

 The Executor of the Estate is usually a solicitor but sometimes a spouse or relative, and are responsible for ensuring these debts are paid.